adanRivas/ai4all_covid19_vax/README.md

 ## Next Steps in this Project
 The next steps would be to continue to tweak our project and models to obtain a better prediction.
 We are thinking of exploring different models such as using logistic regression or polynomial regression.

+## Thank You to the Following People
+Original Dataset Used for this Project: https://www.kaggle.com/gpreda/covid-world-vaccination-progress